SamuelRiveraC/SamuelRiveraC/README.md

 ### 🤔 I’m looking for help with ...
 - Getting far from my country as possible 😂
-- <s>Calisthenics because my local gym because is closed </s>
+- Calisthenics because my local gym because is closed

 ### ⚡ Fun fact: ...
-- I used to get beaten professionally but it was ok
+- I used to get beaten up professionally on national tv but it was ok because i wore a white suit and a brown belt

 ### 📫 Where to find me